nayang-cognite/schema-service-tools/README.md

 - this is the python tool used to test schema-service apis
 - this script is written in python
 - this is an early version
+- cat-2 put some comments
+- cat-2 add additional notes
+- cat-2 add yet some more notes